dylancortez2135/Alumni-Survey-Supervised-Automated-Data-Pipeline/README.md

 <img width="1920" height="1080" alt="DMC Alumni Survey Data Pipeline Flow Chart" src="https://github.com/user-attachments/assets/af0037ef-6cb7-4825-b127-274ee49ded28" />

 **Step 1: Schema Validation for Lighter Glue Transformation.**

   This step stores and separates Validated schema from Invalid Schema.
 Since Glue can't gracefully handle issues with the     Schema, this step ensures that only compliant-data proceeds to the Main Transformation.

 **Step 2: Data Transformation.**

   This is where the main transformation occur including deduplication, data standardization, and format normalization.

 **Step 3: Data Storage.**

   This is where the cleaned data is stored both in Processed-Data/ and Archive/ "folders".
 Additionally, the data is also     registered in a Glue Data Catalog

 **Step 4: Global Deduplication.**

   Since we are dealing with batches of survey data, this is a crucial step that ensures there are no duplicate records across the multiple uploads.

 **Step 5: Data Analysis.**

   This is where our curated data feeds into a live dashboard

 **Step 6: Sending the Dashboard Every Week.**

   While this can be fully automated using tools like Microsoft Power Automate, the process currently remains manually supervised to optimize cost and ensure final data verification before distribution.

-## 🔍 Preview
+## 🔍 Dashboard Preview

 ![Dashboard Page 1](Dashboard_1.png)
 ![Dashboard Page 2](Dashboard_2.png)